-Baby it's Cold Outside!
-10 Ways to Make Home Warm & Cosy for Winter!
+Baby It's Cold Outside!
+10 Ways To Make Home Warm & Cosy this Winter!

 I don't know about you, but autumn has got to be a favourite season of mine.
 It gently eases us into the coldest time of the year, winter!

 There's something wonderful about wrapping up with your favourite knitted scarf & gloves, stepping into your boots and braving out into the cold, crisp day and seeing your breath filter into the air.

 Interestingly, nature has an amazing way of helping us feel cosy despite the cooler temperatures at this time of year.
 Nature's foliage begins to change in colour, displaying fiery reds, warm oranges, golden yellows and chestnut browns.
 'They're just dying off!'
 I hear you utter.
 True, but the colours they display are very fitting to nature's attempt at helping us feel a little warmer inside.
 How thoughtful!